Dr. Robert T. Smith, Provost and Vice President for Academic Affairs

 Six-hour foreign language requirement:

-B.A. with a major in music
+B.A. with a major in music or art

 Foreign language requirement through MCL 2002: